How CSL Works

 - Hold.
 Unrealized PnL moves tick-by-tick with the index price.
 Funding accrues hourly (see Funding & Fees).

 - Close.
-Close at any time; PnL is settled to your USDC balance.
+Close at any time; PnL is settled to your USDG balance.
 If the index reaches your liquidation price first, the position is liquidated (see Liquidations).

 Worked example